Tinche/incant/README.rst

 This means any function invoked through the `Incanter` will have any parameters annotated as ``IPv4Address`` satisfied by calling the ``get_ip_address`` dependency factory.

 You contemplate how to get this information to the ``ip_address_handler``, and choose to write a simple decorator (yay Python!).
-Your colleague agrees, but (citing consistency) wants the decorator to be applied to all handlers.
+Your colleague agrees, but (citing consistency) wants the decorator to be applied to all handlers going forward.

-(You could solve this more elegantly by subclassing the ``quart.Quart`` class, but forgo this as this is an `incant` tutorial, not a Quart one.)
+(You could solve this more elegantly by subclassing the ``quart.Quart`` class but forgo this as this is an `incant` tutorial, not a Quart one.)

 You rub your hands and mutter "Let's roll" to yourself.